Religion in Norway

 Norway has a population of about 5 million and covers an area of 385,155 square kilometres.
 The official Head of State is King Harald V.

 17 May is Norway's Constitution Day and is celebrated with children's parades and festivities.

-17 May 2014 marks the bicentenary of the Norwegian constitution, and the occasion is celebrated all over the country.
+In 2014 the Norwegian constitution is 200 years old, and the occasion is celebrated all over the country.

 The earliest signs of human settlement in Norway date back to 9000 BC.
 Norway was united to one kingdom 900 AD and got its own constitution in 1814.

 Experience Norwegian Christmas traditions by visiting a Christmas market, enjoying a holiday concert, or catching a glimpse of the northern lights.

 There are two forms of the Norwegian language, and the Sami language is of a totally different origin.

 It's a long way from Karasjok in Finnmark to Grønland in Oslo.

 Stave churches are an important part of Norway's architectural heritage.
 Urnes Stave Church in the Sognefjord is a UNESCO World Heritage Site.

 The Norwegian rose painting tradition developed from around 1750 and was both an imitation and in parts liberation from «guild art».